David G Eller Chairman, Co-Founder, and Chief Executive Officer

 Mr. Eller is a graduate of Texas A&M University, the Stanford Graduate School of Business Executive Program and the Harvard Business School Advanced Management Program.
 He served as officer on active duty in the U. S. Army Corps of Engineers-Germany.

 Dr. Stanley Jones, M.D.
-Co-founder
+Co-Founder, Chief Medical Officer

 Dr. Stanley Jones, M.D. is an orthopedic spine surgeon who has an active spine practice in the State of Texas, and is a board certified member of the American Board of Orthopedic Surgery.